 How Does Divorce Affect Your Car Insurance?

-Some insurance companies provide discounts for married couples.
-Such discounts can range from 5 to 15%, and that’s a decent savings!
-Historically, married couples file together, and they benefit from this statistic.
+Some insurance companies provide discounts for married couples, which can range from five to 15% — a decent savings.
+Historically, married couples benefit from this statistic when file together.
 Once you’re single again, that’s a discount you will lose.

-Fair or not, divorced drivers are often considered to be a greater risk.
+Fair or not, divorced drivers are often considered to be a greater risk, which means your car insurance rates may go up after your divorce.
 However, some states prohibit insurers from using marital status in their rating plans, while others limit an insurer’s use of marital status in rating plans.
 Check with your insurer to see how marital status can affect rates in your state.

 All that said, the premium difference between married and divorced drivers is not huge.
 On average, a divorced driver may pay about $50 more every six months for auto insurance coverage than a married driver.